lagdo/jaxon-dbadmin/README.md

 Declare the package and the database servers in the `app` section of the [Jaxon configuration file](https://www.jaxon-php.org/docs/v3x/advanced/bootstrap.html).

+See the corresponding package for specific database server options.

 ```php
     'app' => [
         // Other config options